-When Kehayoglou created this artwork, the Santa Cruz River was the country’s last remaining free-flowing river.
+Santa Cruz River, 2017, is a wool carpet, almost five meters long that maps the landscape of the Santa Cruz River in Argentina.
+When Kehayoglou created thr artwork, it was the country’s last remaining free-flowing river.
 Kehayoglou kayaked the length of the river and made detailed studies of the environment, as part of a group of biologists, engineers, artists and activists who were all concerned about the environment’s future.
 Despite their efforts to protect the river, construction to build two mega-hydroelectric dams has begun.

 Look at Santa Cruz River and use the following discussion prompts to explore the artwork with your class:

 You may also like to watch this short video.